 Yes, we give high priority to the recruitment, induction, training and support of all the volunteers.
 You will be supported during your training and throughout your contact with families.
 Home-Start’s highly rated preparation course is also accredited by the Open College Network.
 If your scheme offers this accreditation you will be able to gain credits through formal recognition of your Home-Start training.

-A quick guide to becoming a home visiting volunteer
+A quick guide to becoming a family mentor volunteer

 - You must be a parent yourself, as we have found this is the best way to empathise with families.

 - As a Home-Start volunteer you will support a family by visiting them at home for around two hours, once a week.

 - You should be able to commit for at least six months to Home-Start.

 - You should have a non-judgemental attitude and understanding about the pressures of bringing up a family.